With this in mind, the High School age goalkeeper is going to have to call upon some experience of training.

 1 – It is important that you as a goalkeeper are held in high regard by the coach, the captains and the other members of the team.
 Doing the running with the team will help create a bond.
 The long distances are not necessarily conducive with goalkeepers play, but we do need a certain level of fitness that aerobic training will give.
 Embrace this, rather than try to get out of it.
 There is a certain satisfaction in finishing strong above and beyond outfield players.
 As a goalkeeper, you are also keeping an eye on the characteristics of your team members.
 Who is likely to give up?
 Who is a leader?

 2 – Running your own goalkeeping session.
 Show leadership, especially if this is something you have suggested to coach as opposed to doing an outfield exercise.
 This is where your experience of good goalkeeping training that you have had in the past will help.
 Collect any equipment you may need.
 Be aware that you do not always need a goal and that by collecting a few extra balls will help with the intensity.
 Coach will like to see an intensive session being carried out to make him or her feel at ease with letting the goalkeepers go to the side to do their own thing.
 Handling and footwork drills often provide the desired visual effect for coach and is good for goalkeepers from Freshmen to Seniors.
+Bear in mind that the goalkeeper should be the Quarterback of the team and a variety of distribution methods should also be practiced

 Ask your coach if there is anything he or she wants you to work on, if they don’t, have a theme in mind for the session.
 Footwork, Handling High, Handling low, Diving low, Diving high.
 High balls, deflections.
 There are plenty of drills on the internet.
 Be aware not to just do the drills that you enjoy.
 Whist trying to be realistic with any shot stopping drills you may have, ensure that the service in contained.
-Coach will not take kindly to wayward balls coming into their session or looking over and the only thing they see id the goalkeepers collecting shots that have not worked the intended goalkeeper.
+Coach will not take kindly to wayward balls coming into their session or be looking over and the only thing they see is the goalkeepers collecting shots that have not worked the intended goalkeeper.

 3 – If you get an assistant to work with you, this is a good thing as it will provide good service.
 Be aware that being told to warm up the goalkeeper, or work with the goalkeeper to them may mean just kicking shots at you.
 Be respectful, but be an authority on the position.
 “Thanks for working with me coach – I’d like to work on xyz today.
-I have a drill in mind, can you help me with it” will provide a win / win for both parties.
+I have a drill in mind, can you help me with it?” will provide a win / win for both parties.
 The coach will not have to think on his or her feet, and you get the most out of the goalkeeping.